Home

 Who Can Be a Guardian?

-Guardians are individuals in regular contact with farmers through their work, volunteer activities or their place in their community.
-This may include individuals who work directly with farm owners/operators like veterinarians, breeders, livestock dealers, seed or feed salespeople, financial advisors, accountants, milk truck drivers, field service representatives or other community members.
+Guardians are individuals in regular contact with farmers through their work, volunteer activities, or their place in their community.
+This may include individuals who interact directly with farm owners, operators, or workers, such as veterinarians, breeders, livestock dealers, seed or feed salespeople, financial advisors, accountants, milk truck drivers, field service representatives or other community members.
 It also includes farmers and farm workers themselves who are in regular contact with other members of the farming community.

 Become a Guardian